FREQUENTLY ASKED QUESTIONS

 What will I find out from this analysis?

-The Nutrition Genome Report is a 50-page analysis and focuses on 8 health categories that show where your vitamin and mineral requirements may be higher, which foods, drinks, drugs and toxins you may be most sensitive to, and how this applies to your family history and current blood work.
-This allows you to get a customized food list and in-depth research to root causes of health issues based on your personal genetic and biochemical makeup.
+The Nutrition Genome Report is a digital health analysis and focuses on 8 health categories (Macronutrient Metabolism, DNA Protection & Repair, Hormone Health, Immune Support, Methylation, Mental Health, Detoxification, Cardiovascular Health & Athletic Performance that show where your vitamin and mineral requirements may be higher, which foods, drinks, drugs and toxins you may be most sensitive to, and how this applies to your family history and current blood work.
+This allows you to get a customized food list and in-depth research into the root causes of health issues based on your personal genetic and biochemical makeup.
+We specialize in epigenetics, informing you of what modifications to make in terms of your diet, lifestyle, and environment to change the expression of your genes, building a healthier you from the ground up.
+We include over 1,000 peer-reviewed sources as the foundation of our evidence-based approach.

 Do these reports tell me which diseases I am at a higher risk for?